 One thing I don’t like about this model is that the gimbal must be installed after delivery.
 This means manually updating the firmware, and calibrating the adjustments for the gimbal.
 It seems like a big oversight when other drones come ready out of the box.
 However, installing and adjusting the gimbal aftermarket means more ability to swap out that gimbal for other options.

 I also don’t like that there is no view on the controller to see what your camera is filming.
-It does make the drone a bit cheaper though, and once you get used to it, you should be able to get good footage.
+It does make the drone a bit cheaper though, and once you get used to it, or upgrade the controller, you will be able to get good footage.

 One thing I like about this quadcopter is that it’s set up to work with a GoPro Hero 5 right out of the box.
 There’s no guessing about compatibility, no worrying about messing with the gimbal.
 It’s just ready to go.
 Oh yeah, did I mention that it comes with a GoPro Hero 5 Black right out of the box, too?